Bill Musselman: San Diego Sails (ABA)

 On July 28, 1975, Musselman left the college ranks to join the pro game when he was hired to coach the San Diego Sails of the American Basketball Association.
-The team only lasted for 11 games of the 1975-76 season before folding with a 3-8 record.
+The team only lasted for 11 games of the 1975–76 season before folding with a 3–8 record.

 According to the book Obsession, by Bill Heller, Musselman signed a three-year contract worth more than $135,000, considerably more than the $23,000 salary he had received at the University of Minnesota.

 Virginia Squires (ABA)

 A week after the ABA's San Diego franchise folded on November 11, 1975, Musselman was hired to coach the league's Virginia Squires.
-Musselman took over for player-coach Mack Calvin, who had gone 0-6 since taking over for Al Bianchi.
-During one game, Musselman played his starters the entire 48 minutes, according to The New York Times.

-Musselman went 4-22 with the Squires before he was replaced by Jack Ankerson on January 21, 1976.
-Ankerson, who would go on to serve as general manager of the San Antonio Spurs, went 1-1 as coach of the Squires before being replaced by Zelmo Beaty, who compiled a 9-33 record.
-The Squires went 15-68 on the season and disbanded on May 10, 1976.
+Musselman went 4–22 with the Squires before he was replaced by Jack Ankerson on January 21, 1976.

 In the book Obsession, by Bill Heller, Musselman said, "I found the players [in Virginia] were talking more about the [team's] financial troubles than basketball.
 They worried more about the next payroll than they did about the next practice.
 It was difficult for them to concentrate on basketball."

 Reno (Nevada) Bighorns (WBA)

-Musselman took two years away from coaching to work in real estate before returning in 1978-79 to coach the Reno Bighorns of the Western Basketball Association.
-That season he led the club to a 28-20 record and the only WBA title game.
+Musselman took two years away from coaching to work in real estate before returning in 1978–79 to coach the Reno Bighorns of the Western Basketball Association.
+That season, he led the club to a 28–20 record and the only WBA title game.
 Led by Randy Ayers and Gus Bailey, Reno lost to Herb Brown's Tucson Gunners, four games to three, in the 1979 championship.
-The league folded soon after.
+The league folded soon thereafter.